Jianwei07/ModoList-App/README.md

-# ModoList App
+# Simplify App

 ## About

-Welcome to my To-Do List app, ModoList!
+Welcome to my To-Do List app, Simplify!
 This is a single-page application built using ReactJS, designed to help you keep track of your tasks and stay organized.
 With the ability to add and delete notes, this app provides a straightforward solution to manage your daily tasks.
 Please note that I'm actively working on improving the application, so expect updates and new features in the future.

 ## Features